 How to do?

-This mudra can be practiced in a standing, sitting or lying down posture.
-It’s easy to do.
+This mudra can be practiced in a standing, sitting, or an assumed supine posture.
 Fold your index finger.
-As you fold your fingers you can see two bones.
-These are called phalanx bones.
-When you have folded your index finger the second bone that you see, you have to press it with the base of your thumb just as shown in the above picture.
+As you fold your index finger, you can prominently see two bones of the said finger.
+They are called phalanx bones.
+It is the second bone that needs to be secured and pressed down onto the mound of the palm by the thumb as shown in the above picture.
 The rest of the three fingers should be kept extended as much as possible.

 Do this at any time of the day as per your convenience.
 There is also no compulsion of doing this at an empty stomach.
 You may also practice this mudra with a full stomach.